FIameCaster/prism-code-editor/readme.md

 - Automatic indentation
 - Automatic closing of brackets, quotes and tags
 - Indent selected lines with tab key
-- Uses the browsers native undo/redo
+- Uses the browser's native undo/redo
 - Highlights the line with the cursor
 - Bracket pairing and rainbow brackets
 - Works great on mobile